imapex/ahod_PLC_IOX/README.md

 `ps` will show running processes and you should see /usr/bin/AHODCLX.py running ( or a python process ).
-There will also be an AHODLOG.txt located in the root directory ( `cd /` )
+There will also be an AHODLOG.txt located in the /usr/bin directory which will log any errors.